- Building Stone

 In recent years, the use of stone for baths and toilets has decreased significantly.
-The reason can be found in the benefits of tiles.
+The reason can be found in the benefits of stone tiles.
 Tiles have surpassed stones due to their great variety in design and color, and strength.
 But some do not replace the natural and eye-catching design of the stone with anything.

 Travertine has some of the same advantages, but its surface is not uniformly as marble.
 Its advantage over marble is its lighter weight due to its greater porosity.

 Limestone is a good choice for stair walls due to its disadvantages, such as high water absorption and low abrasion resistance.
 This stone has white and uniform color as well as an affordable price.